stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 John: Low electron diode.

 Matt: We should validate everything and make the goal for the following year to drop 30 pounds.
 Billy: I can do that, give me a week.

+Paul: Jenry said if I submitted an order for a puppy, he'd announce it at a GBM.
+I told myself I'd do that before the last GBM, but I forgot.
+Billy: Paul, that's what Asana's for.

+Paul: Guess who said this quot-
+Le Si:  Aravinda?